ecyrbe/adventofcode/README.md

-# ADVENT OF CODE SOLUTIONS
+# ADVENT OF CODE SOLUTIONS IN TYPESCRIPT

+Interresting approach is that i use Generators.
+This makes the solutions use less memory (no temporary arrays) and easier to read.
+Here are the tools for helping using Generators : [Generator helpers](2023/common.ts)

 ## 2023